 Do you remember the magic of your first puppet show?

 At a show in Domboshava, Zimbabwe, Fredrick found himself face to face with Shemp, a puppet with super-soft purple fur and a gentle expression.

-Cautious at first, Frederick quickly realized Shemp was his friend.
-When the puppet came closer, Frederick reached out and touched him and gave him a sweet kiss.
+Cautious at first, Fredrick quickly realized Shemp was his friend.
+When the puppet came closer, Fredrick reached out and touched him and gave him a sweet kiss.
 It was a moment that played out, again and again, every day of the tour.